nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * The index refers to the index number shown in the displayed vendor/event list.
   * The index **must be a positive integer** 1, 2, 3, ...
 * The details page includes assigned events/vendors as well as a list of assignable events/vendors.
+* The operation will succeed even if the specified vendor/event is not visible on screen.
+  * e.g. `view v/2` can be run after `view v/1`.
+Even though the 1st vendor will not be visible when viewing the 2nd vendor, it can still be accessed and viewed.

 #### Examples:
 * `view v/2` will show the details of the 2nd vendor.